andlo/mycroft-skills-list-gitbook/skills/regex-example-skill.krisgesling.md

 ---
-description: A quick regex examples for Skill developers
+description: 'A quick regex examples for Skill developers'
 ---

 ### _regex-example-skill.krisgesling_